Good Times Programming

 This programmer is responsible for providing a wide selection of opportunities outside the University.
 These include but are not limited to sports events (e.g. Brewers games or Gamblers games), recreational activities (e.g. camping and horseback riding), and theater.
 The annual Chicago trip and Wisconsin Dells trip are also popular with students.

-"I’m Aidan Kropidlowski (They/Them) and I’m a junior studying Psychology with a minor in Philosophy and a certificate in Professional Ethics.
+"I’m Alisha Kropidlowski (They/She) and I’m a junior studying Psychology with a minor in Philosophy and a certificate in Professional Ethics.
 I am an Event Assistant with GTP, a position that entails assisting at events throughout the semester and helping event programmers do their job.
 In my free time, I enjoy reading, playing casual video games, going for a simple walk, and drawing or painting."

 Event Assistant - Saksham Yadav

-Ben is responsible for providing support to the General Manager and all members of the Good Times Programming board.
-He helps students take an idea and turn it into a reality while following guidelines set by the Student Engagement Center and the university.
+Nina is responsible for providing support to all members of the Good Times Programming board.
+She helps students take an idea and turn it into a reality while following guidelines set by the Student Engagement Center and the university.

-Meet Ben Dresdow, a student ambassador turned Program Coordinator!
-If you have any questions, Ben, or any other members on our team, can help.
+Meet Nina Dessoir, Program Manager for Cultural and Social Programs!
+If you have any questions, Nina or other members of our team can help.